thin-edge/thin-edge.io/docs/src/references/agent/device-management-api.md

 - associate MQTT topics with devices and commands
 - tell which types of command is supported by a device
 - create new command requests of a specific type for some target device
-- monitor the progression of a specific command request upto completion.
+- monitor the progression of a specific command request up to completion.

 ## Concepts